Labs64/PluginPass/README.txt

 * License as many plugins/themes as you want
 * Need more features? - [Let us know](https://github.com/Labs64/PluginPass/issues)

-= Payment gateways =
+= Payment Gateways =

-Payment gateways supported in the plugin:
+Payment Gateways supported in the plugin:

 * PayPal
 * Stripe